hcrowley/esrm20_exposure/social_indicators/README.md

 UNDP: United Nations Development Program, http://hdr.undp.org/en/content/human-development-index-hdi

 It is noted that the population data available for each country in the folder 'res_exposure_source_data' has been linearly scaled to match the 2019 total population for the development of the ESRM20 exposure models.

+The 'population_distribution_PAGER.xlsx' file contains a model of the distribution of the total population between residential and non-residential buildings during the day, night and transit times.
+This model is a modified version of the USGS PAGER model - see the notes sheet in the file for more information.